Art Project for Kids: Beautiful Styrofoam Mosaics

 Now it's time to create your work of art!

-Each Hooligan chose a piece of card stock to work on.
-I offered a selection of dark colours so their brightly coloured tiles would really pop against their backdrops.The Hooligans brushed white school glue onto the backs of their tiles, and pressed them onto their paper.
+Chose a piece of card stock to work on (we used dark colours so their brightly coloured tiles would really pop against their backdrops).
+Have your child brush white school glue onto the backs of their tiles, and press them onto their paper.

 This project doesn't have to be one dimensional.
-One little Hooligan quickly discovered he could glue his tiles on top of each other to add some height to his artwork.
+We quickly discovered we could glue tiles on top of each other to add some height to the artwork!

-No matter how your child chooses to lay out his or her tiles, you'll end up with a piece of art that will add a welcome burst of colour to any space.
+No matter how your child chooses to lay out their tiles, you'll end up with a piece of art that will add a welcome burst of colour to any space.
 If you enjoyed this project, be sure to visit my blog at Happy Hooligans!
 You'll find lots of inexpensive and easy art, craft and play ideas there!

 Add New Comment